traefik/traefik/docs/content/observability/tracing/overview.md

 ---
 title: "Traefik Tracing Overview"
-description: "The Traefik Proxy tracing system allows developers to visualize call flows in their infrastructure. read the full documentation."
+description: "The Traefik Proxy tracing system allows developers to visualize call flows in their infrastructure.
+Read the full documentation."
 ---

 # Tracing